 Guaranteed Issue Life Insurance Policies

-- This article explains what guaranteed issue life insurance means and how it can help cover final expenses even for people who can't pass a medical exam.
+- Learn what guaranteed issue life insurance means and how it can help cover final expenses even for people who can't pass or don't want to take a medical exam.

 Older adults or those looking for a life insurance policy that won't require a medical evaluation may wish to consider guaranteed issue life insurance.
 These policies are also known as guaranteed acceptance life insurance.